pulumi/docs/pulumi-hugo/themes/default/content/blog/creating-and-reusing-cloud-components-using-package-managers/index.md

 title: "Creating and Reusing Cloud Components using Package Managers"
 authors: ["chris-smith"]
 tags: ["Infrastructure", "CI/CD"]
 meta_desc: "Pulumi's code-centric approach to infrastructure can make you more productive programming the cloud.
-Package up, share, and reuse our code just like any other Node.js library."
+Package up, share, and reuse our code."
 date: "2018-08-09"

 meta_image: "pulumi-resource-visualization.png"